toran-sh/www/AUTH_SETUP.md

-# Toran Admin Authentication Setup Guide
+# toran.dev Admin Authentication Setup Guide

 Magic link authentication has been successfully implemented!
 Here's how to complete the setup: